Valve debuts Steam Deck, a portable Steam device

 Steam Deck looks to be directly analogous to the Nintendo Switch.
 It’s a portable game-playing device with a dock that’s hooked right up to players’ Steam libraries.

 The device comes in several different models, all of them using a custom AMD accelerated processing unit, built on Zen 2 and RDNA.
-It displays at a 1280 x 800px aspect ratio with a 60Hz refresh rate, and claims to use a 40Whr battery for 2-8 hours of battery life.
+Its 7" LCD touch screen displays at a 1280 x 800px aspect ratio with a 60Hz refresh rate, and claims to use a 40Whr battery for 2-8 hours of battery life.

 Each of the three models comes with a different price point and storage space.

-The $399 model includes 64gb of eMMC internal storage, the $529 model includes 256gb of NVme SSD internal storage, and the $649 model includes 512gb of NvMe SSD internal storage, along with anti-glare etched glass.
+The $399 model includes 64gb of eMMC internal storage, the $529 model includes 256gb of NVMe SSD internal storage, and the $649 model includes 512gb of NVMe SSD internal storage, along with anti-glare etched glass.

 The Steam Deck does include a dock that will let users attach their Steam Deck to a TV or monitor like the Nintendo Switch, but unlike the Switch, it will be sold separately from the base device.